mattermost/docs/source/administration/bulk-export.rst

 =================

 Data from one Mattermost instance into another can be exported in the `JSONL
 <http://jsonlines.org>`_ file using the `bulk loading feature <https://docs.mattermost.com/deployment/bulk-loading.html>`_.
-This tool is useful if you have created a server for a proof of concept and have created another server for production use and want to retain the history from the proof of concept instance.
+This tool is useful if you have created a server for a proof of concept, have created another server for production use and now want to retain the history from the proof of concept instance.

-You can export the following basic data types:
+You can export the following data types:

 - Teams
 - Channels (Public & Private)